joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/7017172/2026/02/02/roger-goodell-super-bowl-diversity-officiating-18-games/

 **LSU will not be disciplined after investigation into its NIL reporting**\
-`The first publicly known inquiry by the College Sports Commission, which did not involve football, lasted just two and a half weeks.`\
+`The first publicly known inquiry by the College Sports Commission, which did not involve LSU football, lasted two and a half weeks.`\
 https://nytimes.com/athletic/7017180/2026/02/02/lsu-investigation-nil-reporting/

 **Read the Decision**\